AliNaderii/ecommerce-product-page/README.md

 This is a small product page to show a product's images and add it to shopping cart.

 ## Features
+- View the optimal layout for the site depending on their device's screen size
+- See hover states for all interactive elements on the page
-- See the images of the product and change the image on click
+- Open a lightbox gallery by clicking on the large product image
-- See the images with full size
-- Increment/decrement the product amount
+- Switch the large product image by clicking on the small thumbnail images
-- Add the product to shopping cart
+- Add items to the cart
-- See the details of shopping cart and the total cost
+- View the cart and remove items from it

 ## Built with
 - React.js